Kirstie Paton

 Additional information

-I offer a 20 minute free telephone conversation to discuss how we might work together.
+I offer a 20 minute free telephone or online conversation to get to know each other a little more and discuss how we might work together.

 Fees are £75 for weekly 50-minute sessions face to face or online.

-I have some availability for concessionary rates for clients on low income.
+I have some slots available for concessionary rates for clients on low income.

 When I work